Sexual Assault Policy

 - Marital rape: rape between husband and wife.

-UI&U strives to foster a safe learning and working environment, considering both physical surroundings and the university’s response to allegations of sexual assault.
-The university monitors the physical surroundings of its centers to enhance security and safety through lighting, limited facilities access, security staff, etc. While charges of sexual assault at UI&U facilities and activities have been rare, the university also periodically reviews its responses to any allegations of sexual assault that have arisen.
+Union Institute & University strives to foster a safe learning and working environment, considering both physical surroundings and the university’s response to allegations of sexual assault.
+The university monitors the physical surroundings of its centers to enhance security and safety through lighting, limited facilities access, security staff, etc. While charges of sexual assault at Union Institute & University facilities and activities have been rare, the university also periodically reviews its responses to any allegations of sexual assault that have arisen.

 While there is no absolute way to prevent a sexual assault, students can take simple precautions to minimize their risk.
 Students should be aware of their surroundings and not let alcohol or other drugs cloud their judgment.
 Other preventative actions include: